wp-plugins/responsive-column-widgets/readme.txt

 == Description ==

-When you want to display widgets horizontally, I know it’s such a headache to edit the theme and repeat the numerous times of trial and error.
-If you feel the same way, this would save the time for you.

 <h4>How It Works</h4>
 [youtube http://www.youtube.com/watch?v=vo36sW7W35Y]

 <h4>Features</h4>
 * **Displays widgets in columns** - the main feature of this plugin.
+It displays widgets horizontally with a grid system.
 * **Responsive Design** - when the browser width changes, it automatically adjusts the layout.
 This is for tablet and mobile visitors.
 * **Set Number of Columns per Row** - flexibly set the number of columns in each row.
 * **Set Number of Columns per Browser Width** - flexibly set the number of columns by browser width.